Collection Development Policy

 • Serials, Journals, and Newspapers

 • Electronic access is the preferred format for serials, journals, and newspapers when available.
 The Libraries will acquire complete holdings for serial and journal titles to which the library subscribes when affordable.
-Current print newspapers are acquired on a highly selective basis.

 • Audio-Visual Materials